cyberway/golos.contracts/docs/en-US/golos.ctrl_contract.md

   * `ctrl_token` — a token symbol that uniquely identifies a specific token:
     * token name.
 It should consist of a set of capital letters;
     * token rate.
 The token cost accuracy is set as a number of decimal digits.
   * `multisig_acc` — an account name that controls a multisignature authorisation.
-The authorization of this account changes each time after a change in a list of the top witnesses.
   * `max_witnesses` — a maximum number of witnesses that can take a decision (for example, sign transactions) on behalf of the application.
 The `multisig_acc` parameter contains a list of such witnesses.
   * `multisig_perms` — a required number of signatures from the most rated witnesses that have a permission to perform actions on behalf of the application.
 To change a parameter value it requires an appropriate level of permission.
 Different parameters require a different level of permission that is connected to their importance.
 There are three permission levels:
     * `super_majority` — a high level of permission.
 To get such level it needs to pick up at least «two-thirds plus one» votes of the most rated witnesses (if this parameter is "0", it takes default value — "2/3+1");